davidhollis/cube-site/content/cubes/tribal-soup.md

 draft: false
 ---

 A kind of puzzle-y cube.
-There are **22** supported creature types, but none of them have enough support that you can build a dekc just around that type.
+There are **22** supported creature types, but none of them have enough support that you can build a deck just around that type.
 Each deck will be a mixture of several types.
 For example, you won't be able to build a Shaman deck, but you _can_ build a Minotair-Shaman-Rogue-Giant deck.

 ## The Draft